 - Beautiful illustrations are fascinating for them and remember to choose a book with beautiful illustrations.

-- We can read books with lots of topics at this age.
+- We can read books on lots of topics at this age.

 - Real-life stories like fire engines, animals, weather, Emotions, bulldozers, seasons, construction vehicles, farm animals, Underwater Animals, Insects, Dinosaurs, etc.

-- Stories about what animals do, how they help us, and what sound they make are perfect for this age.
+- Stories about what animals do, how they help us, and what sounds they make are perfect for this age.